Citroën Basalt: Indonesia

+South Africa

+The Basalt went on sale in South Africa on 10 March 2026, with two grades: Plus and Max, powered by the 1.2-litre turbocharged petrol engine.
+All variants are fully imported from India.

 Safety

 Bharat NCAP

-In 2024, the Basalt for India received 4 stars for adult occupants and 4 stars for toddlers from Bharat NCAP (similar to Global NCAP 2023, based on Latin NCAP 2016).
+In 2024, the Basalt for India received 4 stars for adult occupants and 4 stars for toddlers from Bharat NCAP (based on Latin NCAP 2016).